apaschenko/lenka/README.md

                           // for the postrocessing in the 'verbose' mode
                           // (please see "Using setByLabel method for
                           // post-processing" example below).
-  producedBy: key         // Key or property name in parent node for
+  key: any                // Key or property name in parent node for
                           // current node (for example, index of array
                           // item, key of object or value of Set's item)
   isItADouble: boolean    // Whether the current node is a duplicate of